MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-overview.md

 * Kafka connector, see [Ingest data from Kafka into Azure Data Explorer](ingest-data-kafka.md).

-* Azure Data Factory (ADF), a fully managed data integration service for analytic workloads in Azure, to copy data to and from Azure Data Explorer using [supported data stores and formats](/azure/data-factory/copy-activity-overview#supported-data-stores-and-formats).
+* Azure Data Factory (ADF), a fully managed data integration service for analytic workloads in Azure.
+ADF can copy data to and from Azure Data Explorer using [supported data stores and formats](/azure/data-factory/copy-activity-overview#supported-data-stores-and-formats).
 For more information, see [Copy data from Azure Data Factory to Azure Data Explorer](/azure/data-explorer/data-factory-load-data).

 <!-- Need to add more information about the following two: